cpp-for-yourself/lectures-and-homeworks/lectures/variant.md

 }
 ```

 Note how in this example we use `auto` for a type of our `value` in a lambda.
 This `auto` will become different types depending on which type is actually stored in a variant and the whole example works here because `std::cout` is able to accept any of the types we use here.
-If we would store a type that `std::cout` does not work with, like `std::monostate` the situation is a bit different.
+If we would store a type that `std::cout` does not work with, like `std::monostate` the situation would look a bit different.

-We can use a neat trick to make the code look better at the call site.
-By creating a template `struct` (often called `Overloaded`) that accepts multiple classes each with an `operator()` (like a function call), we can instantiate an object of this struct by passing in as many function objects (also lambdas) as we need.
-This lets us easily create a local visitor right where we need it, taking full advantage of the flexibility that lambdas offer.
+In such a case, we can use a neat trick to allow specifying all the different overloads for different types at the call site.

+By creating a template `struct` (often called `Overloaded`) that accepts multiple classes, each with an `operator()` (like a function call), we can instantiate an object of this struct by passing in as many function objects (also lambdas) as we need.

+This lets us easily create a local visitor right where we need it, taking full advantage of the flexibility that lambdas offer while having explicit overloads for types that demand it:

 ```cpp
 #include <iostream>